 The White House's 2012 Consumer Data Privacy Bill of Rights contained in the report Consumer Data Privacy in a Networked World states that, "companies also should provide consumers with reasonable access to personal data that they collect or maintain about them, as well as the appropriate means and opportunity to correct inaccurate data or request its deletion or use limitation."
-This is not a law but there may be more voluntary codes of conduct or new laws passed as a result of this report.
+New laws such as the GDPR and CCPA are including such rights to access and delete personal data.